Logging and debugging rewriters¶

 rewriter sends its log messages.

-In this case, the list contains only one element, response
+In this case, the list contains only one element, response, which is a

 predefined sink that adds the Info Logging output to the search response